ArduPilot/ardupilot_wiki/common/source/docs/common-chdk-camera-control-tutorial.rst

 **Problem**: The tester script runs but does not display any output on the camera screen.

-Cause 1: Do you have the parameter RCx_FUNCTION=1 or SERVOx_FUNCTION=1 for manual override of the RC channel you are using?
+Cause 1: Do you have the parameter SERVOx_FUNCTION=1 ir RCx_FUNCTION=1 for manual override of the RC channel you are using?
 You can see both the PWM input and output on the **Configuration \| Failsafes** screen in the Mission Planner.